jiutongzhao/Time-Series-Data-Analysis/docs/chap6.md

 **Interpolation in the time domain directly impacts the signal’s frequency content:**

-- **Nearest-neighbor** acts as a zero-order hold, introducing high-frequency artifacts.
+- **Nearest-neighbor** acts as a zero-order hold, introducing high-frequency artifacts near the edge.
 - **Linear** acts as a convolution with a triangle ($\mathrm{sinc^2}$ in frequency), attenuating high-frequency components.
 - **Spline/Polynomial** offers smoother spectra but can still introduce artifacts at sharp features.
 - **Sinc interpolation** and **Fourier interpolation** (i.e., zero-padding in the frequency domain) yield the most faithful reconstruction for band-limited signals.